akalmykov/wp-content-copy-protection/readme.txt

 == Description ==

 WP Content Copy Protection (Lite) is a simple plugin that uses multiple techniques in protecting your content from being copied illegally.
-Some of the most common copy methods, such as right-click copy functions, image dragging, and keyboard copy shortcuts, such as CTRL A, C, X, U, and P are disabled with this plugin.
+Some of the most common copy methods, such as right-click copy functions, image dragging, and keyboard copy shortcuts, such as CTRL A, C, X, U, S, and P are disabled with this plugin.

 Basic Features: